MakariosNassef/ITI-Final-CI-CD-Project/README.md

-# ITI-Final-CI-CD-Project
+# CI-CD-Project
+## Project Overview:
-Deploy a web application on GKE using CI/CD Jenkins Pipeline
+Deploy a web application on GKE using CI/CD Jenkins Pipeline Implement a secure GKE Cluster Deploy and configure Jenkins on GKE then Deploy the backend application on GKE using the Jenkins pipeline.